fire1ce/3os.org/docs/infrastructure/synology/disable-dms-listening-on-80-443-ports.md

 ![DSM Task Settings][dsm-task-settings-img]

 Click `OK`.
 The new task should be created.
 You can check the task by clicking `Run` in the `Task Scheduler` page.
-Prefered to reboot the Synology NAS (DSM) to make shure the changes are applied at boot.
+Preferred to reboot the Synology NAS (DSM) to make sure the changes are applied at boot.

 <!-- images -->